Saint Anthony’s Cancer Program Receives National Certification

 “The achievement reflects the hard work of many people in multiple fields in caring for our cancer patients.
 We continue our efforts to always be improving our excellent care for the patients.”

-To earn voluntary CoC accreditation, a cancer program must meet 34 CoC quality care standards, be evaluated every three years through a survey process and maintain levels of excellence in the delivery of comprehensive patient-centered care.
+A facility receives a Three-Year Approval with Commendation following an on-site evaluation by a physician surveyor during which the facility demonstrates a commendation level of compliance with one or more standards that represent the full scope of the cancer program -- cancer committee leadership, cancer data management, clinical services, research, community outreach and quality improvement.
+In addition a facility receives a compliance rating for all other standards.

-Saint Anthony’s received the Three-Year Approval with Commendation following an October 2014 survey, during which Saint Anthony’s professionals exceeded expectations in the following areas of:
+Saint Anthony’s received the Three-Year Approval with Commendation following a September survey, during which Saint Anthony’s professionals exceeded expectations in the following areas of:

 - Cancer Program Leadership: Outcomes Analysis